-San Diego can be an expensive place to live and visit but like with all places, there are things you can do for absolutely no money.
+San Diego can be an expensive place to live and visit but like with all places, there are things do in San Diego for absolutely no money.
 Locals go out all the time and have fun but spend no money.
 It’s not a magic trick or a special local discount.
 They just know what to do when.

 Lucky for you, you have a local on your side to tell you all about San Diego free things to do.
 Trust me, you’ll find something to suit your fancy.